Part 2: Diggin’ In

 • A chord (A, C#, E)

-• Making a Major Chord: When we place our fingers on the guitar fretboard or we play an open string (when we don’t place our fingers), we are making a triad chord.
+• Making a Major Chord: When we place our fingers on the guitar fretboard or play an open string (when we don’t place our fingers), we make a triad chord.
+Examine the three chord structures below.
+Each illustrates WHY we place our fingers where we place them to make the chord.
+To make variations of each chord like C minor, Csus, or C7, it’s a matter of placing our fingers in different positions.
+More on that later.

 KEYS or CHORD FAMILIES

-• Major and Minors: In each chord family, there are the more prominent members as well as the less prominent ones.
+• Major and Minors: In each chord family or K, there are the more prominent members as well as the less prominent ones.
 We call the prominent chords Major chords and the less prominent Minor chords.
 In the Key of C (or family of chords), it looks like this:

 • C (MAJOR), Dm (minor), Em (minor), F (MAJOR), G (MAJOR), Am (minor).
 They are often marked with Roman numerals.
 The MAJOR chords are marked with capital Roman numerals and the minor chords are marked with lowercase Roman numerals., like this: